 - Interviews – You should prepare for a graduate school interview as you would for a job interview.
 Interviewers will be interested in the way you think and approach problems and will probably concentrate on questions that enable them to assess your thinking skills rather than questions that call upon your grasp of technical knowledge

-- Submitting Completed Applications – Graduate schools have established a wide variety of procedure for filing applications, so read each institution's instructions carefully.
+- Submitting Completed Applications – Graduate schools have established a wide variety of procedures for filing applications, so read each institution's instructions carefully.